ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 !!! important

-    At least one seed IP address has to be provided as a starting point behind Jumphost in seed configuration.
+    In Discovery Seed, at least one IP address behind the Jumphost has to be provided as a starting point.

 ### Adding New Jumphost

 - Open jumphost settings, using item **Settings → Advanced → SSH/TELNET**
 - At the bottom of the page, please select **+ Add** button

   ![Jump host settings](ssh/1384480773.png)